 This new statistics curriculum will reform statistics education on a national level, changing traditional teaching methods to an active learning, student focused approach, engaging students to use more technology in learning something new, and initiating changes in statistical education through professional development.
 The sustained online learning community and faculty development materials included in this project will reach more than 200 statistics teachers and ultimately more than 3,000 Indonesian students.
 With a diverse range of professions in which statistics plays a role, the project has the potential for effecting substantial change in many sectors in the nation.
 Initially, it will impact hundreds of statistics educators and thousands of students in the classroom, and later on, indirectly, it should improve overall statistical literacy in the country.
 Its broader impacts are envisioned in enhancements to the quality of statistical education, the quality of statistical research, and the application of statistics throughout Indonesia.

 Summary of Recent Activities

-Statistics students at Universitas Pelita Harapan (photo courtesy of PI Saputra).
+Statistics students at Universitas Pelita Harapan (photo courtesy of Dr. Saputra).